Berkeley station (Southern Pacific Railroad): History

 Berkeley Station began as the "Berkeley Terminus" of the Central Pacific Railroad's Berkeley Branch Railroad, established in 1876, two years before Berkeley was incorporated.
+The first train ran to Oakland Pier on August 16.
 In 1878, the railroad was extended northward several blocks, so the "terminus" was renamed Berkeley Station.
 In 1885, the Central Pacific's operation of the Berkeley Branch was turned over to its affiliate, the Southern Pacific.
-In 1911, the Berkeley line was electrified and became part of the East Bay Electric Lines.
+In 1911, the Berkeley line was electrified and became part of the subsidiary East Bay Electric Lines.

 From 1876 to about 1892, Berkeley Station included a small wooden depot located close to Center and Shattuck.
 About 1892, the first depot was replaced by a slightly larger wood depot.
 In 1906, construction began on a much larger brick and stone depot designed by the SP's architect Daniel J. Patterson which opened in 1908.
 This new depot consisted of two main buildings linked by a small enclosed courtyard.
 The north building was used as a baggage facility while the south building included the ticket office and waiting room.
 The original design which included a fountain was scaled back somewhat due to the costs incurred by the railroad as a result of the San Francisco earthquake of 1906.
 Although it was never disclosed formally by the railroad, the local newspapers reported that the new depot was part of a larger plan to re-route all mainline passenger trains through downtown Berkeley while extending the Berkeley Branch tracks northward from Berkeley along or through the Berkeley Hills where they would re-join the existing mainline.
 This possibility was not welcomed by the community.
+Key System's Berkeley Line began running here starting in 1903.